forrestpitz/forrestpitz.github.io/_posts/2023-01-05-communicationstyles.md

 - Reserved: They often do not speak their mind especially if conflict is involved.
 - Predictable: High S people are dependable and are more likely to follow routines.
 You know what to expect from them and their actions are generally pre-considered.
 - Slower paced: They tend to think and plan before taking action.
-- Passive: They generally do not take strong stands and will not challange the status quo.
+- Passive: They generally do not take strong stands and will not challenge the status quo.
 - Modest: They tend not to sell themselves but appreciate heartfelt appreciation.
 - Passive: They generally do not like being in the spotlight.
-They disslike conflict and will generally back off of difficult conversations.
+They dislike conflict and will generally back off of difficult conversations.

 Observable behaviors to look out for:
 - Slower rate of speech